Psychological Assessments & Testing

 Our team of licensed clinical psychologists conduct individually administered, personalized, and comprehensive assessments so that children and adults can reach their full potential.

 In our evaluations, you’ll obtain insights and detailed feedback so that you can engage in actionable interventions, learning plans, therapies, and treatment strategies that lead to optimal functioning for you or your child.
+In-person testing is offered in our Washington, DC, Northern Virginia, and New York City offices.

 Unique Initial Consultation Session

 We understand that the testing process can be confusing and overwhelming.
-We offer all clients the opportunity to schedule a virtual meeting with our Director of Testing, Dr. Ryan Landoll, for a personalized, individual consultation session.
-Dr. Landoll is uniquely qualified as he is dual board certified in both Clinical Psychology and Clinical Child and Adolescent Psychology, an achievement reached by fewer than 1% of all licensed clinical psychologists.
+Therefore, we offer all clients the opportunity to schedule a virtual meeting for a personalized, individual consultation session.
 In the consultation session we learn about your circumstances and concerns, and provide a personalized recommendation for a testing plan that is optimized to meet your needs.

 Dr. Ryan Landoll describes the Testing Process at The Ross Center